Ingleburn

 Ingleburn displays a diverse mix of dwelling types, with ownership patterns similar to the broader region

-In Ingleburn, as per the latest Census, 66.8% of dwellings were houses, with 33.2% being other types such as semi-detached homes, apartments, and others.
-This compares to Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in Ingleburn stood at 28.3%, similar to Sydney metro, with mortgaged dwellings at 37.0% and rented ones at 34.7%.
-The median monthly mortgage repayment was $1,950, below the Sydney metro average of $2,427.
-The median weekly rent in Ingleburn was $380, compared to Sydney metro's $470.
-Nationally, Ingleburn's mortgage repayments were higher than the Australian average of $1,863, and rents exceeded the national figure of $375.
+Ingleburn's dwelling structure, as per the latest Census, consisted of 66.8% houses and 33.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
+Home ownership in Ingleburn was at 28.3%, similar to Sydney metro's level.
+The remaining dwellings were either mortgaged (37.0%) or rented (34.7%).
+The median monthly mortgage repayment in the area was $1,950, lower than Sydney metro's average of $2,427.
+The median weekly rent figure was recorded at $380, compared to Sydney metro's $470.
+Nationally, Ingleburn's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing